 But what you may not be aware of is the role Mass Audubon plays in this farm-to-table movement.
 Our two official CSAs—Drumlin Farm in Lincoln and the Farm at Moose Hill—with pick-up options in Sharon or at Boston Nature Center in Mattapan—and at Drumlin Farm in Lincoln.

 We Don't Use Toxic Chemicals

 Both farms follow organic growing practices, which means they never use chemical pesticides, herbicides, or fertilizers.
 Drumlin Farm doesn't irrigate and relies only on rain—an approach that yields better-tasting crops using less energy.
-And Moose Hill Community Farm partners with family owned and operated Wards Berry Farm to produce certified organic fruits and veggies.
+And the Farm at Moose Hill partners with family owned and operated Wards Berry Farm to produce certified organic fruits and veggies.

 We're Not In This for the Profit